wix-incubator/react-native-controllers/README.md

-componentLeft | [Registered name](https://github.com/wix/react-native-controllers#step-3---implement-all-top-level-components) of the component that provides the view for the left side menu componentRight | [Registered name](https://github.com/wix/react-native-controllers#step-3---implement-all-top-level-components) of the component that provides the view for the right side menu id | Unique ID used to reference this view controller in future API calls
+componentLeft | [Registered name](https://github.com/wix/react-native-controllers#step-3---implement-all-top-level-components) of the component that provides the view for the left side menu componentRight | [Registered name](https://github.com/wix/react-native-controllers#step-3---implement-all-top-level-components) of the component that provides the view for the right side menu id | Unique ID used to reference this view controller in future API calls passPropsLeft | Simple serializable object that will pass as props to the left component passPropsRight | Simple serializable object that will pass as props to the right component

 ##### Methods